 Under the Company's Tax Disaffiliation Agreement with Cablevision Systems Corporation ("Cablevision"), Cablevision is liable for all income taxes of the Company for periods prior to the spin-off from Cablevision except for New York City Unincorporated Business Tax.
 In September 2014, the Company settled a New York City Unincorporated Business tax audit for the year 2008 for \$1,381, including accrued interest.
-The City of New York is currently auditing the Company's Unincorporated Business Tax Return for years 2019 through 2013 and the Company's General Corporation Tax Return for years 2011 and 2012.
-The state of New York is currently auditing the Company's General Business Corporation Franchise Tax Return for years 2011 and 2012.
-The Internal Revenue Service is currently auditing the Company's U.S. Corporation Income Tax Return for 2011.
+The City of New York is currently auditing the Company's Unincorporated Business Tax Return for years 2009 through 2013 and the Company's General Corporation Tax Return for years 2011 and 2012.
+The state of New York is currently auditing the Company's U.S. Corporation Income Tax Return for 2011.